UPDATE: August 2016: Denison Street Final Review of Planning Controls

 The review was undertaken by Clayton Utz who completed it on either 10th July 2015 or 3rd July (see 2.12(c)).
 It was forwarded to selected community stakeholders on 15 August 2015.

 1.8 DCP 2013 provides a guide for the external notification of development applications and suggests that “approvals, referrals and comments” may be sought from the Department (Manager of Hazards Unit) for development “affected by the provisions of the Botany/Randwick Study; the Port Botany Report….”
 In our view, DCP 2013 did not create any formal role or obligations for the Department with respect to the risk assessment of any possible hazard relating to the Proposed Development, although it provided a basis for consulting the Department.

-It’s now established that the community and business can take no comfort from the Botany/Randwick Industrial Land Use Study and the Port Botany Land Use Study.
-As far as providing certainty they are as worthless as the Port 2005 Botany Expansion Conditions of Consent.
+The Randwick Botany Land Use Study and the Port Botany Land Use Study are as worthless as the 2005 Port Botany Expansion Conditions of Consent.

 Whether, in determining DA11/224, the JRPP’s consideration of submissions made to the JRPP or Council by community members was consistent with its role

 1.14 In our view, submissions made by community members may be relevant considerations which need to be taken into account by the JRPP.
 In making the decision with respect to DA11/224, the RJPP was also required to afford procedural fairness.
 We have had regard to these matters as well as the JRPP Operational Procedures and JRPP Code, which provide guidance to the JRPP, including with respect to submissions.